JessicaGreben/LPI/README.md

 # LPI
-Exercises from Linux Programming Interface
+Exercises from the book Linux Programming Interface by Micheal Kerrisk